okta/okta-aws-cli/README.md

 `okta-aws-cli m2m` which has access to a private key whose public key is registered in an Okta API service application. `okta-aws-cli m2m` signs a request for an Okta access token that is associated with the Okta service application.
-Given the Okta custom authorization server returns an access token, the access token is presented to AWS STS using [AssumeRoleWithWebIdentity](https://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRoleWithWebIdentity.html).
+Given the Okta authorization (default or custom) server returns an access token, the access token is presented to AWS STS using [AssumeRoleWithWebIdentity](https://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRoleWithWebIdentity.html).
 AWS and Okta communicate directly by OIDC protocol to confirm authorization for IAM credentials.